nosnoc/nosnoc/README.md

 # NOSNOC
 **NOSNOC** is an open source software package for NOnSmooth Numerical Optimal Control.

+You can use **NOSNOC**  from `MATLAB` or `python`.

 ## General
 It is a modular tool for numerically solving nonsmooth optimal control problems with Piecewise Smooth/Filippov Systems (PSS).
 It supports:
 1. Automatic discretization via the FESD method - high accuracy and correct sensitivities.
 (Note that standard time-stepping methods have only first order accuracy and wrong sensitivities even when they appear to be differentiable!)

 2. Automatic reformulations of systems with state jumps (e.g. contact problems) via time-freezing into Filippov systems/PSS.
-(enables high accuracy even for system with state jumps, check out the example library)
+(enables high accuracy even for system with state jumps)

 3. Solving the nonsmooth nonlinear programs via homotopy methods.
 Enables the use of off-the-shelf solvers like IPOPT.

 **NOSNOC** relies on the recently introduced Finite Elements with Switch Detection (FESD) which enables high accuracy optimal control of PSS.
 It enables the treatment of a broad class of nonsmooth systems in a unified way.
 The user manual can be found [here](https://github.com/nurkanovic/nosnoc/blob/main/doc/nosnoc_manual.pdf).

 ## Installation

 **NOSNOC** requires `CasADi` version 3.5.5.

-Currently, a `MATLAB` version is avilable.
  Versions to come will support a `python` interface as well.
 ### Installation for MATLAB